 About Sambar Powder

-Sambar Masala Powder (Sambar Podi, Milagai Thool, or Sambar Pudi) is an aromatic blend of a few lentils and whole spices.
+Sambar Powder (Sambar Podi, Milagai Thool, or Sambar Pudi) is an aromatic blend of a few lentils and whole spices.

 The base ingredients like lentils, coriander seeds, cumin seeds, and dry red chillies remain the same, however, their proportions change.

-Some people also add other ingredients like grated fresh coconut, cinnamon, or stone flowers to it for a change.
+Some people add other ingredients like grated fresh coconut, cinnamon, or stone flowers to it for a change.
+This is why each house has a unique taste of its sambar.

 It comes together in one hour and keeps good for 4-5 months in an airtight container at room temperature.
 Moreover, it is very economical to make at home.

-This recipe will yield, approximately 3 cups of powder.
+This recipe will yield approximately 3 cups of powder.
 You can easily half, double, or triple the recipe.

 In my house, this amount lasts for 4-5 months and I make sambar once a week.
 For ½ cup of Toor dal’s sambar, I use 2 tablespoon of sambar podi.